MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-reports-sample-scenario--how-to-include-dashboards-and-reports-in-custom-views.md

 ---
 # Reports Sample Scenario: How to Include Dashboards and Reports in Custom Views
-One of the benefits of the System Center 2012 - Service Manager dependency on Microsoft SharePoint, and of including the new Microsoft Online Analytical Processing \(OLAP\) cubes in the Service Manager box, is that it is very easy to create SharePoint dashboards using PerformancePoint Services in Microsoft SharePoint Server 2010 or Microsoft Excel.
+One of the benefits of the System Center 2012 - Service Manager dependency on Microsoft SharePoint, and of including the new Microsoft Online Analytical Processing \(OLAP\) cubes in the Service Manager box, is that it is very easy to create SharePoint dashboards using PerformancePoint Services in Microsoft SharePoint&nbsp;Server&nbsp;2010 or Microsoft Excel.
 You can then create a custom view in Service Manager to display these dashboards.

  Use the following procedures to create a custom view to display a SharePoint dashboard from your environment in the Service Manager console.
 Complete all of the following three procedures, in the order that they appear.